Skip to content

 This field only appears if you selected to limit the number of target actions (limit this rule target).
 Enter the number of target actions allowed per second.
 5 is the system default configuration.

-The rule is now created, but isn’t active yet.
-To activate the rule, you must add it to a policy.
-In turn, the policy must be added to the desired AXS Guard security level, e.g. a group or a user.
+The rule is now created, but not enforced.
+To enforce the rule, you must add it to a policy and then add the policy to a user, group, computer or the system.

 Important

-When creating a firewall rule, you can select different values for the fields Device In and Device Out.
+When creating a firewall rule, you can select different values for the Device In and Device Out fields.

 • LAN designates any Ethernet interface that is set to the type secure.

-• SEC designates all secure interfaces, e.g. LAN, IPsec and PAX.
+• SEC designates all secure interfaces, including VPN interfaces, e.g. LAN, IPsec and PAX.

 Creating Policies